livechat/livechat-public-docs/site/content/agent-app-widgets/agent-app-sdk.md

 const profile = widget.getCustomerProfile();
 ```

 The returned profile will be an object identical to the one emitted by the `customer_profile` event.
-It can also be `null`, if no profile was recorded.
+It can also be `null` if no profile was recorded.

 #### Append text to the message box

-You can add any text to the current chat's message box by using the `putMessage` method.
+You can add any text to the current chat message box by using the `putMessage` method.
 The method returns a promise.

 > Append text to the message box